-David Stahl Presents - The Great Lafayette Collection
+David Stahl Presents - The Great Lafayette - Museum of Magic Artifacts

-The journey has been full of surprises.
-It has and continues to be, an adventure unlike anything I could have imagined.
+The journey has been full of surprises & continues to be an adventure unlike anything I could have imagined

 The story of The Great Lafayette is a complicated and fascinating one.
 Some might say its utterly bizarre and practically unbelievable with all of its twists and turns.